 - Financial Investment Strategy

-The Secondary Plan will be guided by the Urban Hamilton Official Plan and the Provincial planning framework.
-It will conform to Provincial land use planning policy and plans.
+The Study will be guided by the Urban Hamilton Official Plan and the Provincial planning framework to ensure that any future Urban Boundary Expansion will conform to Provincial land use plans and policies.
 The Transportation Management Plan and Water/Wastewater Servicing Master Plan will satisfy Phase 1 and 2 of the Municipal Class Environmental Assessment process.